A family of higher genus complete minimal surfaces that includes the Costa-Hoffman-Meeks one: Basic theory and Enneper-Weierstrass representation

 of the homology basis of the torus $\displaystyle{T^2=\mathbb{C}/\mathcal{L}}.$ Then,

 \end{proposition}

-The symmetries of the minimal surfaces of genus $1$ that we will give in Section~\ref{sec3} are a consequence of the symmetries of the Weierstrass $\wp$ function in the fundamental domain $F$ (see Proposition~\ref{Prop3}) and of Proposition~\ref{Karcher.1989}.
+The symmetries of the minimal surfaces of genus $1$ that we construct in Section~\ref{sec3} are a consequence of the symmetries of the Weierstrass $\wp$ function in its fundamental domain $F$ (see Proposition~\ref{Prop3}) and of Proposition~\ref{Karcher.1989} below.

 \begin{proposition}[\cite{Hoffman.1985}] Let $\wp(z)$ be the Weierstrass $\wp$-function for the unit-square lattice $\mathcal{L}$ and $w_2=(1+i)/2$, then \begin{enumerate} \item $\wp(\rho(w_2+z))=-\wp(w_2+z), \quad \rho(w_2+z)=w_2+iz,$ \item $\wp(\beta(w_2+z))=\overline{\wp(w_2+z)}, \quad \beta(w_2+z)=w_2+\overline{z},$ \item $\wp(\rho\circ\beta(w_2+z))=-\overline{\wp(w_2+z)},$ \item $\wp(\rho^2\circ\beta(w_2+z))=\overline{\wp(w_2+z)},$ \item $\wp(\mu(w_2+z))=-\overline{\wp(w_2+z)}, \ \ \mu(w_2+z)=w_2-i\overline{z}. $ \end{enumerate} \end{proposition}